The Cancer Research Scholars Program (CRSP)

 CRSP has 22 positions available for summer.

-- Program dates: Tuesday May 30 - Friday August 4th (No late starters please!)
+- Program Dates: Tuesday May 28 - Friday August 2nd (No late starters please!)

-- This is a paid, 40 hour/week summer opportunity and for some, an opportunity to continue their research during the academic year.
+- This is a paid ($15/hour), 10 week, 40 hours/week summer opportunity (400 hours total).
+Some scholars will also have an opportunity to continue their research during the academic year (200 hours).

 Hear what our interns said about their experience